ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 10. The bugbear assassin inside the Grove has lost the ability to infinitely spam invisibility.
 11. Mud mephits have more powers related to throwing mud at you, shooting mud at you, hitting you with mud, etc. They can also pinch you like a crab.
 12. The magma mephits that attack during the Grym fight have Rip and Shred, Crippling Pinch, are allergic to magic, and have more HP.
 They also move much faster.
 Other mephits in Grymforge do not have wild magic allergy.
 13. Korilla has further been made more dangerous, and will need to be eliminated quickly for your spell casting to be safe.
+She will interfere with your casters and has health regen.
 14. The ghoul medics protecting Balthazar are better healers, and combatants.
 15. Raphael's cambions are more dangerous.
 They are bigger, stronger, have more attacks, have many special attacks, and each one has a unique ability or twist or archetype.
 But their HP is unchanged.
+One of them uses the Path of the Giant improved giant rage.
 16. Removed wild magic from Banites.
 I don't remember why I ever gave it to them.
 17. In act 3, barbarians gain reckless leap, a goading shout, and the ability to Rip and Shred.
 18. In Act 2, clerics gain another AOE healing effect.